Aboriginal and Torres Strait Islander Leadership – Abolish The Myths

 Traditional aboriginal societies always valued that type of 360 degree inspirational leadership rather than top-down hierarchies.

-It’s ironic that moderate leadership development programmes and the western world are now starting to deemphasize leadership in terms of control and instead to look towards such matrix leadership target structures.
-In that sense, they perhaps have much to learn from Aboriginal and Torres Islander leadership programmes down under!
+It’s ironic that moderate leadership development programs and the western world are now starting to deemphasize leadership in terms of control and instead to look towards such matrix leadership target structures.
+In that sense, they perhaps have much to learn from Aboriginal and Torres Islander leadership programs down under!